Fun (and Free!) Things to Do in South Philly | Philadelphia

 Termini Brothers Bakery-1523 S. 8th StreetPhiladelphia, PA 19147(215) 334-1816

-kevin sitting out in front of dibrunos
+Kevin sitting out in front of dibrunos

 I guess technically, they don’t say shoot.
 You get the idea.

-shoplifting sign in claudio's
+Shoplifting sign in claudio's

 The sign inside Claudio’s.

 My personal preferences: I like Claudio’s fresh mozzarella better than DiBruno’s.
 I also like their pepperoni and meats more than DiBruno’s.
+But if I’m getting burrata, I prefer Talluto’s but they don’t always have it.

 For DiBruno’s, I like their L’Amuse gouda, black lava cashews, cocoa pecans and it is the best place if you need some help putting together a charcuterie board.
 Or even just cheese and crackers for a football game–it will be the best damned cheese and crackers you’ve ever had.

-During the pandemic, I got introduced to and hooked on their catering.
+During the pandemic, I got introduced to and hooked on DiBruno’s catering.
 Now, we do all our holidays with them.
 We have such a small family that it doesn’t make sense to do all that cooking when DiBruno’s does it better.

 At Talluto’s, you must get some fresh cut pasta (cut to order!) and their burrata.
 Burrata is not always available.
 Hopefully it is the day you’re there.
 Get some crackers or bread to go with it at DiBruno’s.
 I take home several pounds of fresh cut pasta (it freezes), their ravioli and their red sauce.
 We’re spoiled and now my husband turns his nose up at grocery store pasta.

-One of my favorites: Get a pound of fresh cut tagliatelle at Talluto’s.
+One of my favorites: Get a pound of fresh cut pappardelle at Talluto’s.
 Cook as directed.
 Toss with Sardenas olive oil and the romano from Talluto’s with some fresh ground pepper.
 I could seriously eat that every day.

 Sarcones–go up the block to Sarcones and get your bread to dip in sauce or olive oil.
 Some locals refer to red sauce as gravy.
 Either way, bread from Sarcones and gravy from Talluto’s is a meal.

 Great opportunity to have race discussions too, as they do have some unfortunate history that needs to be examined.
+Check hours before you go.

-We only eat Rita’s because sometimes it just doesn’t make sense to drive an hour to get a water ice.
+Get a Wooder Ice at John’s on Christian Street: We only eat Rita’s because sometimes it just doesn’t make sense to drive an hour to get a water ice.
+But, when in Rome…or south Philly….
+Get a water ice, or wooder ice as we say here.
+And seriously, you’ll never want a Rita’s again.

 They are not open year-round, warmer months only.
 Cash only.
 Check before you go.
 And the mac machine out front never works.
 I’m not sure why it’s there.